 E.2 Sexual Misconduct

-1. A. The University of Southern California expects that all members of the university community – students, faculty, staff and friends – should be able to pursue their work and education in a safe environment, free from sexual harassment, gender-based violence, coercion, violence and sexual intimidation.
-The university community is committed to fostering a safe campus environment where sexual misconduct and violence are unacceptable, and where those who believe they were harmed by another in violation of this policy are provided support and avenues of redress as appropriate.
+A. The University of Southern California expects that all members of the university community – students, faculty, staff and friends – should be able to pursue their work and education in a safe environment, free from sexual harassment, gender-based violence, coercion, violence and sexual intimidation.
+The university community is committed to fostering a safe environment where sexual misconduct and violence are unacceptable, and where those who believe they were harmed by another in violation of this policy, are provided support and avenues of redress as appropriate.

 B. All incoming students are required to participate in mandatory educational programs about preventing sexual harassment and assault and promoting a culture of caring for and respecting one another.
 See E.3 I Education.

 C. All members of the university community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-This University Sexual Misconduct policy and the procedures set out in Section 17 have been developed to reaffirm these principles and to provide recourse for individuals whose rights have been violated.
+This University Sexual Misconduct policy for students and the procedures set out in Section 17 have been developed to reaffirm these principles and to provide recourse for individuals whose rights have been violated.

-- Sexual activity and behavior which is not consensual is defined as sexual misconduct whether the assailant is a stranger or an acquaintance of the complainant;
+- Sexual activity and behavior which is non-consensual is sexual misconduct whether the assailant is a stranger or an acquaintance of the complainant;

 - Intoxication of the accused does not diminish his or her responsibility for an act of sexual misconduct;